Cards Against Humanity: Black Friday promotions

 In 2018, the creators held a "99 Percent Off Sale", selling random items (such as a used 2015 Ford Fiesta, medieval weapons, and even cash) for 99% off, with a new item every 10 minutes.
 The creators stated that the promotion was "100% real and possibly a very bad idea."

-In 2019, the creators held a "Black Friday A.I.
-Challenge", pitting the company's writers against a machine learning algorithm, producing two themed card packs: the Human Pack and the A.I.
+In 2019, the creators held Black Friday A.I.
+Challenge, pitting the company's writers against a machine learning algorithm, producing two themed card packs: the Human Pack and the A.I.
 Pack.
 If the Human Pack sold more, the writers would get a $5,000 bonus and if the A.I. won, the writers would be fired.
 The Human Pack ultimately sold over $1,000 more than the A.I.
 Pack.

 For 2020, in lieu of doing a prank, Cards Against Humanity donated the $250,000 set aside for a Black Friday promotion to five charities: the Equal Justice Initiative, the New Georgia Project, National Low Income Housing Coalition, Brave Space Alliance, and the Laughing At My Nightmare COVID-19 Relief Fund.

 In 2021, the creators held a "Cards Against Humanity Pays You $5 Sale", in which the creators would pay $5 and up to site visitors for doing various tasks, ranging from asking Hellmann's to bring back "Clam-O-Naise", to donating teeth, to helping the creators figure out what program they saw Patrick Fischler in (Nash Bridges).
 Some tasks, like getting the COVID-19 vaccine that day, would reward $100, while other tasks, like guessing how many jelly beans have been put inside a 1993 Cadillac Allanté, would reward $10,000 to one person.